Anthropology PhD Candidate

-I am a member of Dr. Sera Young's Research Group (YRG), the Evolutionary & Ecological Approaches to Human Health and Development (E2HD) research collective, the Society, Biology, and Health (SBH) interdisciplinary cluster, and the Stress Pregnancy and Health (SPAH) study research team.
+I was a member of Dr. Sera Young's Research Group (YRG), the Evolutionary & Ecological Approaches to Human Health and Development (E2HD) research collective, the Society, Biology, and Health (SBH) interdisciplinary cluster, and the Stress Pregnancy and Health (SPAH) study research team.
 In addition to my graduate studies, I am a certified lactation counselor (CLC) and I aspire to become a full-spectrum doula.

 I received my B.A. in Anthropology from Ithaca College in 2017, graduating summa cum laude.
 My honors thesis explored the complexities of choosing to breastfeed among mothers in Ithaca, New York.
 Additionally, I conducted research examining fetal and infant skeletal remains from the Johns Hopkins Fetal Collection, as well as juvenile skeletal remains from the Erie Country Poorhouse, with my advisor and mentor Dr. Jennifer Muller.